 The Family holidays and road trips also became more valued during this time, which saw people owning more camper trailers than ever before.
 They offered families a home away from home and the choice to venture out for a beachside vacation or camping retreat with easy accessibility.
 Although camper travel meant pitching on road sides and traveling for long hours, it proved to be very cost-effective and a much more personal journey than on a train or plane.

-Post World War II Camper Boom
+Post World-War-Two Camper Boom

 Vintage Trailer Brands